 Construction projects in coastal cities and communities may be built on land reclaimed from the sea.
 In many areas, wide shallow reef flats have been reclaimed and converted to airports, industrial, or urban lands.
-Dredging activities (e.g., deep-water channels, harbors, marinas) and dumping of waste materials in the coastal and marine environment can also damage and even destroy adjacent coral reefs.
+Dredging activities (e.g., deep-water channels, harbors, marinas) and dumping of waste materials in the coastal and marine environment can also damage and destroy adjacent coral reefs.

 Land clearing and construction projects may change the natural drainage patterns, resulting in freshwater, nutrient, and sediment runoff onto adjacent reefs.
 Sedimentation can directly smother a reef or increase turbidity in the coastal waters, which reduces light available to corals and their symbiotic zooxanthellae.
 Corals depend on their zooxanthellae to generate food photosynthetically, therefore light deprivation can cause corals to starve.
 While some coral reefs thrive in turbid water, the reefs are typically less diverse and are more restricted in depth ranges than those in clear water.ref The combination of suspended, re-suspended, and deposited sediment can limit coral growth, feeding patterns, photosynthesis, recruitment, and survivorship.